 If the first two ways don’t solve the problem, then you might need to use a tank cover or lid.

-You’ll find lots of tank covers in Amazon.
-You can also get one from the local fish store.
-Using a tank cover has its drawbacks, but it will definitely keep your cherry shrimps safe.
+You can find many tank covers on Amazon or at the local fish store.
+Although using a tank cover has its drawbacks, it will definitely keep your cherry shrimp safe.

-I like air screen cover for my tanks.
-This doesn’t create an airtight environment by letting air flow through the cover.
+I like air screen covers for my tanks.
+They don’t create an airtight environment by letting air flow through them.
 If you want to check that out on Amazon, click here.

 Not Filling Up To The Rim

-Don’t fill your tank up to the rim.
-That’s a big NO-NO if your cherry shrimps are jumping out of the tank.
-Leave 1 or 2 inches gap between the water level and the rim.
+Don’t fill your tank to the rim.
+That’s a big no-no if your cherry shrimp are jumping out of the tank.
+Leave a 1 or 2 inch gap between the water level and the rim.

-This will discourage the cherry shrimps to jump out of the tank.
+This will discourage the cherry shrimp from jumping out of the tank.

 Getting Groups Of Shrimps

-Shrimps love to live in groups.
-They are very social.
-If your shrimp is jumping out of tank, then it might be because of a lack of companionship.
+Shrimps love to live in groups and are very social.
+If your shrimp is jumping out of the tank, it might be because of a lack of companionship.

 So, don’t leave your cherry shrimp alone.
-If it is, then get her some friends and families.
+If it is, then get her some friends and family.
 Cherry shrimps are supposed to live in groups.

 how long can cherry shrimp survive out of water?